Survivors of sexual violence are let down by the criminal justice system – here’s what should happen next

 place.
 Sexual assault is the most unreported crime

-.
+against the person.
 Over 80% of survivors never report

-their experiences to the police
+their experiences to the police.

 The